jackyzha0/jackyzha0.github.io/content/thoughts/privacy.md

 **The context of your privacy—what’s being revealed to whom and for what reason—utterly changed and you had no say in it.**

 See also: [[thoughts/GDPR|GDPR]]

+## Pluralistic Publics
+*[Plural Publics](https://gettingplurality.org/wp-content/uploads/2023/03/Plural-Publics-1.pdf)* by Shrey Jain, Divya Siddarth, and E. Glen Weyl

+> Instead of focusing on “private” v. “public,” we seek to protect and enable the emergence of a rich diversity of “publics.

 ## Proxemics
 Proxemics, a term coined by anthropologist Edward T. Hall, defines the relationships between a person and their identity, their surroundings, and the social norms of the community around a person or individual.